xma711/notebook/machine_learning/feature_selection/README.md

 As we need to make sure each data point is iid, it seems that we should try our best to capture all the inter-dependencies in one single data point.

-E.g. in time series, the raw data of yesterday and the day before yesterday could affect today's behaviour, then we could include these 2 in one single data point.
+E.g. in time series, the raw data of yesterday and the day before yesterday could affect today's behavior, then we could include these 2 in one single data point.

 Will this make different data points in the data set iid?